recapture2018/mobile-agent-sim/README.md

 # LinSimulation
-A simulation of mobile agents utilizing the complex plane building upon work from Z. Lin (2016).
+A coordinate-free simulation of shape and formation control of mobile agents in the complex plane building upon work from Z. Lin (2016).